Article I. Name

 Article V. Committees and Representatives

-Executive Committee: The officers of the Association, the chair of the professional access and equity committee/state representative to SACRAO, the Oklahoma State Regents for Higher Education liaison representative, exhibits coordinator, the webmaster and OSEMI coordinator shall constitute the Executive Committee, with the power to fix the times and place of annual meetings as provided by the bylaws, and to make necessary arrangements.
+Executive Committee: The officers of the Association, the chair of the professional access and equity committee/state representative to SACRAO, the Oklahoma State Regents for Higher Education liaison representative, exhibits coordinator, and webmaster shall constitute the Executive Committee, with the power to fix the times and place of annual meetings as provided by the bylaws, and to make necessary arrangements.

 The executive committee shall also conduct the business of the Association in the period between the annual meetings.
 Should any annual meetings be omitted, or the time for it be changed, the time between two consecutive meetings shall be counted as one year for the administration of the Association.